* Headword

 disparar: Add headword

-disparate with definition "olly, nonsense,
+disparate with definition "folly, nonsense,

 tontería; blunder".
 Append to the paragraph "The word